HCG Mid-Cycle vs Post-Cycle: Research Protocols Compared

 Mid-Cycle HCG: Preserving Testicular Volume and Fertility Potential

 Mid-cycle HCG is used during ongoing TRT to maintain testicular function.
-Research (Coviello et al., 2005; Hsieh et al., 2013) shows that men on TRT alone experience 25-50% testicular volume reduction within 6-12 months; men on TRT plus mid-cycle HCG (typically 250-500 IU 2-3x/week) maintain near-baseline testicular volume and intratesticular testosterone levels (which are 50-100x higher than serum testosterone and crucial for spermatogenesis).
-Typical mid-cycle protocols: โข 250-300 IU 2-3 times weekly subcutaneously, alongside testosterone โข 500 IU twice weekly, alongside testosterone โข Some protocols use 250 IU EOD or daily for finer dose control Goals: prevent atrophy, maintain intratesticular testosterone for spermatogenesis support, preserve fertility (combined with FSH analog like recombinant FSH or HMG when full fertility restoration is needed).
+Research (Coviello et al., 2005; Hsieh et al., 2013) shows that men on TRT alone experience 25-50% testicular volume reduction within 6-12 months; men on TRT plus mid-cycle HCG maintain near-baseline testicular volume and intratesticular testosterone levels (which are 50-100x higher than serum testosterone and crucial for spermatogenesis).
+Mid-cycle HCG is given at a low, sustained level alongside testosterone โ the specific amount and frequency are set by the prescriber, and this page does not provide doses.
+Goals: prevent atrophy, maintain intratesticular testosterone for spermatogenesis support, preserve fertility (combined with FSH analog like recombinant FSH or HMG when full fertility restoration is needed).
 Many users on long-term TRT include mid-cycle HCG indefinitely to maintain testicular function and avoid the atrophy 'rebound' that occurs when HCG is later reintroduced after extended TRT-only periods.

 Post-Cycle Therapy (PCT): Restarting the HPG Axis

 Post-cycle therapy (PCT) is the protocol used after stopping testosterone to restart the suppressed HPG axis.
 Without PCT, recovery from TRT or anabolic-androgenic-steroid use can take 3-12 months and sometimes results in incomplete recovery (long-term hypogonadism, low LH/FSH).
-Typical PCT protocol with HCG and SERMs (research-based, illustrative โ actual protocols are physician-supervised): โข Phase 1 (weeks 1-2 post-cessation): HCG 1,000-2,000 IU 3x/week to stimulate Leydig cells while pituitary recovers โข Phase 2 (weeks 3-6): SERM (clomiphene 25-50 mg/day or tamoxifen 20-40 mg/day) to stimulate pituitary LH and FSH release โข Phase 3 (weeks 6+): Taper SERMs, monitor labs (LH, FSH, total T) for endogenous recovery Goal: reactivate the entire HPG axis โ pituitary LH/FSH production AND testicular response.
+A physician-supervised PCT generally moves through phases conceptually: an early phase using HCG to stimulate Leydig cells while the pituitary recovers; a phase adding a SERM (such as clomiphene or tamoxifen) to prompt pituitary LH and FSH release; and a later phase tapering the SERM while monitoring labs (LH, FSH, total T) for endogenous recovery.
+The amounts, the agents, and the timing are set by the supervising physician โ this page does not provide a PCT dosing protocol.
+Goal: reactivate the entire HPG axis โ pituitary LH/FSH production AND testicular response.
 HCG alone is insufficient because it only addresses the testicular side; it does not restart the pituitary.
 SERMs address the pituitary side by blocking estrogen feedback, allowing GnRH and gonadotropin release to resume.

 Differences in Dosing Strategy

-MID-CYCLE: low-dose, sustained, designed to maintain function.
-The goal is to provide ENOUGH HCG signal to keep Leydig cells active without dramatically over-driving them.
-250-500 IU 2-3x/week is typical.
-Higher doses (1,000+ IU repeatedly) can cause Leydig cell desensitization and paradoxical reduced response over time โ counterproductive for chronic mid-cycle use.
-POST-CYCLE: high-dose, short-duration, designed to vigorously stimulate dormant Leydig cells.
-The goal is to restore visible testicular volume and intratesticular hormone production rapidly.
-1,000-3,000 IU 3x/week for 2-3 weeks is typical, then taper to allow endogenous LH/FSH to take over.
-Short-duration high-dose avoids the desensitization problem because the protocol ends within 4-6 weeks.
+MID-CYCLE: low, sustained, designed to maintain function.
+The goal is enough HCG signal to keep Leydig cells active without over-driving them.
+Pushing the amount too high on a chronic basis can cause Leydig cell desensitization and a paradoxical reduced response over time โ counterproductive for ongoing mid-cycle use.
+POST-CYCLE: higher, short-duration, designed to vigorously stimulate dormant Leydig cells and restore testicular volume and intratesticular hormone production more rapidly, then taper to let endogenous LH/FSH take over.
+The short duration limits the desensitization risk that a sustained high level would create.
+The specific amounts for either purpose are a physician's decision and are not provided here.
 Key research insight: mid-cycle and post-cycle protocols have OPPOSITE optimization criteria โ mid-cycle wants chronic stability (avoid desensitization); post-cycle wants acute stimulation (drive recovery).
 Confusing the two protocols (e.g., using high-dose HCG chronically) can cause testicular Leydig cell desensitization and worsen long-term function.

 Aromatization and Estrogen Considerations